pCYSl5EDgo/UniUnsafeIO/README.md

 # API

-static class UniUnsafeIO.UnsafeIOManager
+## static class UniUnsafeIO.UnsafeIOManager

- - IOHandle Write(string path, byte* buffer, long length, long offset, bool isSettingEnd = true)
+### IOHandle Write(string path, void* buffer, ulong offset, ulong length)

+This method issues async write order.

+- string path
+    - Ooutput destination file path
+    - If path is null, ArgumentNullException will be thrown.
+- byte* buffer
+    - Source pointer.
+This buffer's contnet should not be changed while writing to the file.
+    - If buffer is null, ArgumentNullException will be thrown.
+- ulong offset
+    - The byte offset at which to start writing to the file.
+- ulong length
+    - The byte length to write.
+    - If length is 0, default(IOHandle) will be returned.

+*Remarks*
+This api lengthens the file size when the length argument is larger than the original size but never shortens.
+If you want exact length.
+You should assign the length to FileHandle.Length property.

+---

+## struct FileHandle : IDisposable

+### FileHandle(string path, System.IO.FileAccess access)

+Create File handle with path.

+### FileHandle(IntPtr fileHandle)

+Create from IntPtr representing Win32 native FileHandle.

+### long Legnth { get; set; }

+You can get/set the current byte length of the file.

+---

-struct IOHandle : IDisposable
+## struct IOHandle : IDisposable

+### FileHandle FileHandle

+You can get/set the file size via this field.

- - bool IsCompleted { get; }
+### bool IsCompleted { get; }

+Check for the completion.

- - void Complete()
+### void Complete()

+Wait for the completion.

- - void Dispose()
+### void Dispose()

+You should call Dispose() after writing completion to free the native resources.

 # Example